Tama County couple suing C6-Zero for damages after December explosion

-Kelly Regenold was working at the C6-Zero facility the day of the explosion.
+Kelly Regenold was working at the C6-Zero facility on December 8, 2022, the day of the explosion.
 His job at the plant required him to work near large containers containing the chemicals used to recycle asphalt shingles.

 His wife, Tammy Courbat, provided home health care and support once he returned home from the hospital.
 She is listed as a plaintiff in the lawsuit.